 Thank you for changing lives through literacy.

-Paola Lara grew up in La Paz, Bolivia with two hard-working parents that encouraged her to learn English so she would be able to be a better professional and help others.
-After studying English for two years in Bolivia, she was able to achieve “intermediate level” English skills.
-She came to Utah in 2018 seeking to improve herself by furthering her education and continuing to learn English.
+Paola Lara grew up in La Paz, Bolivia with two hard-working parents who encouraged her to learn English so she would become a better professional and help others.
+After studying English for two years in Bolivia, she achieved intermediate-level English skills.
+She relocated to Utah in 2018 seeking to improve herself by furthering her education and continuing to learn English.
 She first heard about Project Read from a friend who was also from South America.
 He told her that Project Read helped people learn English with the help of volunteers.
 She thought it sounded nice, but didn’t think more about Project Read until she picked up a flier with the Project Read logo and open office hours listed.
 She went into the office to ask for more information and her journey with Project Read began.
 After studying with Project Read for around 3 years, she graduated in 2021.
 Although she has officially graduated, she continues to meet with her tutor with whom she set a goal to prepare to take the TOEFL (Test of English as a Foreign Language) in May of 2022.
-After she passes the TOEFL, Paola is planning to apply for university-level studies in one of her three areas of interest–finance (in which she has experience), environmental sciences (learning how to better care for the earth), or sports (as a tennis athlete she would love to “be helpful” to someone trying to improve their abilities).
+After she passes the TOEFL, Paola is planning to apply for university-level studies in one of her three areas of interest: finance (in which she has experience), environmental sciences (learning how to better care for the earth), or sports (as a tennis athlete she would love to “be helpful” to someone trying to improve their abilities).

-In addition to gaining confidence in her reading, writing, and English speaking skills, Paola said that through her studies at Project Read, she learned to love reading and doors to new cultures (both American and others) opened to her.
+In addition to gaining confidence in her reading, writing, and English-speaking skills, Paola said that through her studies at Project Read, she learned to love reading and doors to new cultures (both American and others) opened to her.
 “Reading became more fun.
 In the beginning, I always thought that any book was a bunch of words and was hard to understand; however, practicing continually I became immersed in stories and lessons that transported my mind to places where English was not a barrier.
-Instead I was immersed in stories and knowledge.
+Instead, I was immersed in stories and knowledge,” she said.

 Paola has a bright future ahead of her thanks to her diligent studies, the efforts of her Project Read tutors, and the doors that were opened to her through Project Read.
 We love to see our students succeed!